Our revised draft regional plan

 • Within the basin of the Thames and its tributaries there are numerous spent gravel pits which currently contain water.
 Couldn't some of these be re-purposed and engineered to provide a series of reservoirs for feeding the Thames in times of need and being replenished from the Thames & tributaries during wet periods?

-Talking to wrse asked over 1 year ago
+Talking to wrse asked almost 2 years ago

 In the options appraisal process for their water resource management plans, water companies can consider re-using gravel pits as a potential source of new water.
 This can, however, come with engineering, environmental and planning challenges.